Migraine in children

 Explanation and reassurance.
 This should emphasise what migraine is and how realistically attacks can be reduced.
 Fears about brain tumours and more serious conditions should be discussed and fears allayed.

 Identification of triggers and predisposing factors, often with a trigger/headache diary.
 This may be important in the development of a behavioural strategy.
-Dietary sensitivities affect only about 20% of migraine sufferers.8 In children, the following triggers have been identified as important: sleep, stress, dehydration/warm weather, missed meals, video games.9
+Dietary sensitivities affect only about 20% of migraine sufferers.7 In children, the following triggers have been identified as important: lack of sleep, academic stress, dehydration/warm weather, missed meals, video games.
+There is no clear evidence that particular foods trigger migraine.8910

 Behavioural management strategy.
 This should emphasise routine around sleeping, eating and avoiding an overloaded routine to help prevent migraine, as well as strategies for dealing with an attack (lie in a cool, dark, quiet room and encourage sleep with pharmacological or non-pharmacological support).